The key to driving results is understanding your HR KPIs. Learn about the most important HR KPIs for your reporting dashboard.

 Application Drop-Out Rate / Withdrawal Rate

 Most applications will include a certain level of drop-out at every stage of the process.
 You might have an application form that is too long, or you may not hear back from interview offers, or perhaps at the last minute the candidate has a counter job offer.
-The drop-out or withdrawal rate is a measurement of that process and a KPI used to determine if you require your recruitment funnel to be improved.
+The drop-out or withdrawal rate is a measurement of that process and a KPI used to determine if you require your recruitment process funnel to be improved.

 Internal to External Hire Ratio